nachocaru/xaprb.com/content/blog/2006-08-30-why-you-should-take-microformats-seriously.md

 I think, but I'm not sure, the solution is [XHTML Meta Data Profiles (XMDP)][12].

 It might look like a "hey, would this work?" idea got an acronym, and maybe that's true.
-I'm not really clear on where the [GMPG][13] work is going to end up, but at this point it looks more promising to me than anything else (digression: Their homepage sounds like an artist's statement. "&#8230;GMPG efforts provoke optimism and empowerment, nevertheless reawakening criticism of complexity&#8230;" Go read the whole thing.
+I'm not really clear on where the [GMPG][13] work is going to end up, but at this point it looks more promising to me than anything else (digression: Their homepage sounds like an artist's statement. "...GMPG efforts provoke optimism and empowerment, nevertheless reawakening criticism of complexity..."
+Go read the whole thing.
 I still don't know whether it's a joke.
 If it's a joke, it's wicked funny.
 If they're serious, it's wicked funny).

 Anyway, I want to mention some of the background for this idea of meta-data profiles.
 This is not something made up out of whole cloth.
 HTML has many un-explored possibilities.
 A famous one is the `class` attribute, which didn't get recognition as a meta-data container for a long time, and was just relegated to the role of CSS beast of burden.
 Similarly, HTML 4 defines the [`profile` attribute][14], which is -- like the mechanisms built into DTD and XML Schema -- a means of extending (X)HTML, *without changing or extending the doctype*.
 This is exactly what's needed for extensions like microformats, which embed documents within documents.
 The `profile` extension mechanism is a generic hook.
 When an HTML document defines a meta-data profile, it is really saying "hey, there's more you can find out about me.
 Go to such-and-such URI to learn more."
 And at the referenced URI can be a [meta-data definition][15], which is completely outside the scope of the HTML specification.
 This is important, because it means the HTML document's meaning can be extended arbitrarily, not just in the ways the HTML spec's authors might have foreseen.